 How about user licenses?

-Note that you can’t do much with the transcript at this point, at least with regards to Microsoft tools.
+Note that you can't do much with a meeting transcript at this point, at least with regards to Microsoft tools.
 All you have now is a transcript with speaker attribution.
 If you want to do something useful with it (at least in this modern Microsoft world), you will need to assign your users Copilot and/or Teams Premium licenses.

-Note: You can always feed the transcript into ChatGPT or other larger language models and they’ll do a really good job analyzing the transcript for you.
-You don’t *have* to use Copilot, it’s just easier and native within the Microsoft ecosystem.
+Note: You can always feed the transcript into ChatGPT or other large language models and they'll do a really good job analyzing the transcript for you.
+You don't *have* to use Copilot, it's just easier and native within the Microsoft ecosystem.

-The meeting organizer does not need a Copilot or Teams Premium license for voice recognition/intelligent speaker to work.
-You can happily join a meeting hosted by someone in your tenant with an E1 license and – if you have a Copilot license – you can then fire off prompts to Copilot during or after the meeting.
-Your ability to query copilot is in no way tied to the meeting organizer also having a Copilot license.
+For Teams Rooms: The meeting organizer does not need a Copilot or Teams Premium license for voice recognition/intelligent speaker to work.
+You can happily join a meeting hosted by someone in your tenant with an E1 license and - if you have a Copilot license - you can then fire off prompts to Copilot during or after the meeting.
+Your ability to query Copilot is in no way tied to the meeting organizer also having a Copilot license.
 All Copilot is doing is analyzing the transcript.
-The meeting organizer’s role in your ability to use Copilot only goes so far as their rights to create meetings that allow for transcripts.
+The meeting organizer's role in your ability to use Copilot only goes so far as their rights to create meetings that allow for transcripts.

 In the scenario above, the meeting organizer (who does not have a Copilot license) cannot use Copilot and will not get an intelligent meeting recap, but you will as you have a Copilot license.
 I made a table below to help explain this and other licensing add-on scenarios.
 The below is above and beyond the E1/A1 minimum license.

-No Copilot licenses for anyone No Copilot prompting, no intelligent meeting recap, but attributed transcript created if their meeting policy allows it.
-Can download the transcript.
-No Copilot prompting, no intelligent meeting recap.
-Can download the transcript.
+| No Copilot licenses for anyone | Attributed transcript created if their meeting policy allows it.
+No Copilot prompting, no intelligent meeting recap, but attributed transcript created if their meeting policy allows it.
+Can download the transcript. | No Copilot prompting, no intelligent meeting recap.
+Can download the transcript. |

-Organizer has a Copilot license, attendees do not Attributed transcript created if their meeting policy allows it.
+| Organizer has a Copilot license, attendees do not | Attributed transcript created if their meeting policy allows it.
 Organizer can prompt Copilot and receive the post-meeting intelligent meeting recap.
-Can also download the transcript.
-Can download the transcript but cannot use Copilot to do anything fun with it.
+Can also download the transcript. | No Copilot prompting, no intelligent meeting recap.
+Can download the transcript. |

-Organizer has a Teams Premium license, attendees do not.
-Attributed transcript created if their meeting policy allows it.
+| Organizer has a Teams Premium license, attendees do not. | Attributed transcript created if their meeting policy allows it.
 Organizer will receive the post-meeting intelligent meeting recap.
-Can also download the transcript.
-Can download the transcript but cannot use Copilot or Teams Premium to do anything fun with it.
+Can also download the transcript. | No Copilot prompting, no intelligent meeting recap.
+Can download the transcript. |

-Organizer has no Copilot or Teams Premium license; Attendee has Copilot license.
-Attributed transcript created if their meeting policy allows it.
-Can download the transcript but cannot use Copilot to do anything fun with it.
-Can also download the transcript.
-Attendee can prompt Copilot and receive the post meeting intelligent meeting recap.
-Can also download the transcript.
+| Organizer has no Copilot or Teams Premium license; Attendee has Copilot license. | Attributed transcript created if their meeting policy allows it.
+Can download the transcript but cannot use Copilot to do anything fun with it. | Attendee can prompt Copilot and receive the post meeting intelligent meeting recap.
+Can also download the transcript. |

-Organizer has no Teams Premium or Copilot License; Attendee has a Teams Premium license.
-Attributed transcript created if their meeting policy allows it.
-Can download the transcript but cannot use Teams Premium to do anything fun with it.
-Can also download the transcript.
-Attendee will receive the post-meeting intelligent meeting recap.
-Can also download the transcript.
+| Organizer has no Teams Premium or Copilot License; Attendee has a Teams Premium license. | Attributed transcript created if their meeting policy allows it.
+Can download the transcript but cannot use Teams Premium to do anything fun with it. | Attendee will receive the post-meeting intelligent meeting recap.
+Can also download the transcript. |

-Everyone has a Copilot license Attributed transcript created if their meeting policy allows it.
+| Everyone has a Copilot license | Attributed transcript created if their meeting policy allows it.
 Organizer can prompt Copilot and receive the post-meeting intelligent meeting recap.
-Can also download the transcript.
-Attendee can prompt Copilot and receive the post-meeting intelligent meeting recap.
-Can also download the transcript.
+Can also download the transcript. | Attendee can prompt Copilot and receive the post-meeting intelligent meeting recap.
+Can also download the transcript. |

 Note: This is assuming attendees have the right to view and download transcripts.
 Here is how to block downloads of Teams transcripts.